 Looking back, I remember distinctly, two periods in my life, when I struggled with anxiety without even knowing it.
 I would have repetitive thoughts running through my head, I would become hyper focused on my problems, loosing touch with bigger picture.
 Physically, I felt a constriction in my throat and tightness in my chest.

-When I talked to my medical doctor, he told me that I had anxiety.
+When I shared the symptoms with my medical doctor, he told me that I had anxiety.

-Over the years, as I continued to do my “inner work” and as I worked with clients, I discovered these 3 top reasons for anxiety.
+Over the years, as I continued to do my inner work and as I worked with thousands of clients, I discovered these 3 underlying reasons for anxiety.

 #1 Practical Reason

-For example, when I was laid off from a corporate job due to our branch being closed, I decided to devote all my time to growing my coaching practice.
+For example, when I was laid off from a corporate job, due to our office being closed, I decided to devote all my time to growing my coaching practice.

 I felt excited and inspired to finally pursue my passion “full time”.